Friedel-Crafts alkylation

 Defintion of Lewis acid and Lewis base

 As in any electrophilic substitution reaction the delocalised pi(π) electrons in the aromatic ring act as a nucleophile and attack a carbocation.
-The positively charged carbocation (the electrophile) in these reactions is generated by the reaction of an alkyl chloride with a Lewis acid catalyst such as aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) at around 800C.
+The positively charged carbocation (the electrophile) in these reactions is generated by the reaction of a halogenalkane (alkyl halide) with a Lewis acid catalyst such as aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) at around 800C.

 Activating the electrophile

-Reaction of the Lewis acid with the halogenalkane
+Mechanism for the reaction of a Lewis acid with a halogenalkane molecule.

 The synthesis of cumene (isopropylbenzene)